ulahello/smolbar/README.md

 the header, fundamentally, can't be reconfigured during runtime.

 this is because in `swaybar-protocol(7)`, it's only sent once, at the beginning of the status command's process.

+## security considerations

+**by nature, `smolbar` executes arbitrary code** as defined in its configuration file.

+if an attacker can write to the configuration file, or to *any* of the files defined as commands, that attacker is able to execute arbitrary code (either immediately or when the config is reloaded).

+it is **your responsibility** to prevent this. it's a good idea to ensure that no other users are granted write permissions for the config file or its commands. however, measures you take will **depend on your situation**.